 Active Portfolio Management

 The foremost aim of active portfolio management is to overtake the returns of its underlying benchmark index.
-The premise behind active management is that a skilled portfolio manager, backed by a specialist investment team, can select such securities for a portfolio which would surpass returns posted by its benchmark index or some other relevant measure of portfolio performance.
+The premise behind active management is that a skilled portfolio manager, backed by a specialist investment team, can select such securities for a portfolio that would surpass returns posted by its benchmark index or some other relevant measure of portfolio performance.

-Investors pay a fee to the portfolio manager for his expertise and experience that goes into securities selection with expectations that his in-depth research would yield favorable results which will compensate for the fee which is typically higher than a passive strategy.
+Investors pay a fee to the portfolio manager for his expertise and experience that goes into securities selection with expectations that his in-depth research would yield favorable results, which will compensate for the fee, which is typically higher than a passive strategy.

 Passive Portfolio Management

 The investment philosophy behind passive portfolio management is based on Efficient Market Hypothesis.
 This theory postulates that financial markets are efficient pricing-wise.
 All investors have all information available to them at all times with no inside information which could benefit a certain segment of the market.
 If this is the case, then there is little room, if any, for an investor to beat the market, thus making active management less effective.

 Due to this, passive portfolio management focuses on decreasing costs which it does by following a buy-and-hold strategy that entails low portfolio turnover.

 The aforementioned definitions of the two approaches to portfolio management outline the basic difference in investment philosophies: while active management believes that market returns can be exceeded, passive management believes it is futile to try to do so.

 To elucidate their differences further, we can look at their strengths and weaknesses as, for the most part, the strength of one strategy is a weakness for the other and vice-versa.